ravishshardha/Project_2024/Report.md

 	set samples_list empty
 	samples_list[i] = sample an index from local_data

-    // Step 3: Gather all the samples at rank 0 call MPI_Gather with sample data to fill gathered_samples
+    // Step 3: Gather all the samples at rank 0 (rank 0 handles the samples) call MPI_Gather with sample data to fill gathered_samples

-    // Step 4: Rank 0 sorts the samples and selects pivots if(rank == 0)
+    // Step 4: Rank 0 sorts the samples and selects splitters if(rank == 0)
 		sort gathered_samples
 		for each sample
-			pivots[i] = sample from gathered_samples
+			splitters[i] = sample from gathered_samples

-    // Step 5: Broadcast the pivots to all processes call MPI_Bcast with pivots and num_samples
+    // Step 5: Broadcast the splitters to all processes call MPI_Bcast with splitters and num_samples

-    // Step 6: Partition the local data based on the pivots
+    // Step 6: Partition the local data based on the splitters

 	create send_counts, send_offsets, and partitioned_data arrays
 	populate partitioned_data with info from data based on offsets and send counts

-    // Step 7: Send partitioned data to respective processors use MPI_Alltoall with send_counts and recv_counts
+    // Step 7: Send partitioned data to respective processor buckets use MPI_Alltoall with send_counts and recv_counts
 	create recv_data array and populate with received information using MPI_Alltoallv